hcguersoy/cleanreg/README.md

   -y, --yes, --assume-yes
                         If set no user action will appear and all questions will be answered with YES
+  -q, --quiet           [deprecated] If set no user action will appear and all
-  -n REPONAME, --reponame REPONAME
+                        questions will be answered with YES -n REPONAME, --reponame REPONAME
                         The name of the repo which should be cleaned up -k KEEPIMAGES, --keepimages KEEPIMAGES